Substra/substra-documentation/docs/source/documentation/concepts.rst

 Algorithm
 ^^^^^^^^^

-An algorithm specifies the method to train models_ on a dataset_ or the method to aggregate models.
-For algorithms used to train a model on a dataset, it specifies the model type and architecture, the loss function, the optimizer, hyperparameters and, also identifies the parameters that are tuned during training.
-Concretely, an algorithm corresponds to an archive (tar or zip file) containing:
+An algorithm corresponds to an archive (tar or zip file) containing:

     * One or more Python scripts that implement the algorithm.
 Importantly, a train and a predict functions have to be defined.
     * A Dockerfile on which the user can specify the required dependencies of the Python scripts.

-There are three types of algorithms:
+There are five types of algorithms:

 * Simple algorithm: this algorithm has to be used with train tasks and produces a single model.
 * Composite algorithm: this algorithm has to be used with composite train tasks and makes it possible to train a trunk and a head model.
 The trunk model can be shared among all organizations whereas the head model always remains private to the organization where it was trained.
 * Aggregate algorithm: this algorithm has to be used with aggregated task.
 It is used to aggregate models or model updates.
 An aggregate algorithm does not need data to be used.
+* Predict algorithm: this algorithm has to be used with a predict task.
+It is used to generate predictions with a model and a dataset.
+* Metric algorithm: this algorithm has to be used with a test task.
+It corresponds to a function to compute the score of predictions on a dataset_.

-Model / Model updates
+Model
-^^^^^^^^^^^^^^^^^^^^^^
+^^^^^
 A model or model updates is a potentially large file containing the parameters or updates (gradients) of parameters of a trained model.
 In the case of a neural network, a model would contain the weights of the neurons.
 It is either the result of training an algorithm_ with a given dataset_, corresponding to a training task (`train tuple <train tuple_>`_ or `composite train tuple <composite train tuple_>`_); or the result of an aggregate algorithm aggregating models or model updates; corresponding to an aggregation task (`aggregate tuple <aggregate tuple_>`_).

-Metric
-^^^^^^
-A metric corresponds to a function to evaluate the performance of a models_ on a dataset_.
-Concretely, a metric corresponds to an archive (tar or zip file) containing:

-* Python scripts that implement the metric computation
-* a Dockerfile on which the user can specify the required dependencies of the Python scripts

 Compute plan and tasks